nightdevil00/DualBoot/README.md

 It is recommended to review and understand the scripts before use, especially on production systems or sensitive environments.

-DUALBOOT-GRUB.SH - ONLY FOR DISKS WITH WINDOWS INSTALLED - FOR FULL ARCH BOOT USE ARCHINSTALL OR OTHER SCRIPT/TOOL etc.
+DUALBOOT-GRUB.SH - ONLY FOR DISKS WITH WINDOWS INSTALLED - FOR FULL ARCH INSTALL ON THE WHOLE DISK -> USE ARCHINSTALL OR OTHER SCRIPT/TOOL etc.

 Description:
 A comprehensive Arch Linux installer designed for dual-booting with Windows.
 It safely detects existing Windows installations, protects related partitions, and allows users to manually or automatically configure EFI and root partitions.